veromel/Markdown-notes-python-app/README.md

 ## Application Description

-This is a simple notes application that allows you to:
+This is a Markdown notes application that allows users to:

+- Create an account and log in securely
-- Save, edit, retrieve, and delete notes.
+- Save, edit, retrieve, and delete personal notes
-- Check the grammar of the content you are writing.
+- Check grammar in your notes content
+- Ensure privacy by only accessing your own notes

-The application is structured with a hexagonal architecture for practice purposes.
-It also comes with Docker to facilitate local installation and execution on any machine.
-Docker will also start a local MongoDB database where the notes you create will be stored.
+The application is structured using a hexagonal architecture for better separation of concerns.
+It comes with Docker to facilitate local installation and execution on any machine.
+Docker will also start a local MongoDB database where users and notes will be stored.
 All dependencies are managed through **Poetry**.

 ## Architecture